 Use this form to search our database of documentation

 Consumption data are provided by the The IWSR.
-The data are organized by country and beverage strength and listed annually from 2010 to 2020.Read More
+The data are organized by country or territory and beverage strength and listed annually from 2000 to 2022.Read More

-Data on production, consumption, imports, and exports of beer and on cider consumption are provided by Global Data (formerly Canadean) from over 170 countries and geographies from 2000 through 2019.Released July 2021Read More
+Data on production, consumption, imports, and exports of beer and on cider consumption are provided by Global Data from over 200 countries and geographies from 2000 through 2022.Released: November 2023Read More

 This Health Review focuses on cancer sites associated with alcohol consumption as identified by the World Cancer Research Foundation and the International Agency for Research on Cancer.
 Due to the limited availability of national cancer statistics in many countries, U.S. ...Read More

-This table details the health warning labeling requirements to which alcohol beverages are subject in all countries for which IARD has been able to verify the information with the respective national authorities or through publicly accessible documents.
-It also lists ...Read More
+This table details recommendations for alcohol consumption (drinking guidelines) issued by government bodies in all countries for which IARD has been able to verify the information with the respective national authorities or through publicly accessible documents.
+Generally, these recommendations apply ...Read More